Spies for Peace

 The exercise, they said, "proved once and for all the truth of the 1957 Defence White Paper that there is no defence against nuclear war."
 In a possible hint at the source of their information, Spies for Peace said that FALLEX-62 "convinced at least one occupant of one RSG at least that the deterrent is quite futile".
 The pamphlet claimed that at the time of the Cuban Missile Crisis, a month after the NATO exercise, RSG-6 was not activated.

 The authors objected strongly to the fact that the RSG network had not been publicly debated, that its staff were unelected and that they would have military powers.

 The 1963 Aldermaston issue of the CND bulletin Sanity included the Spies for Peace revelations and several hundred demonstrators left the Aldermaston route and headed for RSG-6 where they set up a picket.
 Spies for Peace made front-page news but the press was later advised by an official "D-Notice" from saying any more about the matter.
 The police tried to prevent any further distribution of the information but failed to do so.
 RSGs in Cambridge and Edinburgh were also picketed.

 Although several people were arrested, the original spies were not identified or caught.
 After Nicolas Walter died, it was revealed in 2002 by his daughter Natasha Walter that her father was one of the Spies for Peace.
 It was revealed in 2013 with her consent, again by their daughter, that Ruth, Walter's wife, was also a member of the group.
+Nic Ralph made public his role in the Spies for Peace in 2023.

 Obituaries for Mike Lesser and Ken Weller also revealed their involvement in Spies For Peace.